-A tight end will never quite have the value of a wide receiver or an offensive lineman from a pure positional standpoint, but tight ends who can create mismatches at the NFL level are precious.
+A tight end will never quite have the value of a wide receiver or an offensive lineman from a pure positional standpoint, but tight ends that can create mismatches at the NFL level are precious.
 That’s the kind of edge that Florida tight end and top NFL Draft prospect Kyle Pitts provides.
 Pitts is a rare prototype who will create opportunities for one lucky NFL offense in 2021.

 Kyle Pitts NFL Draft Profile

-Position: Tight End
+- Position: Tight End

 Pitts has always had the potential, but there was a time when the fanfare didn’t quite match.
 Coming out of high school, Pitts was one of the top prospects at the tight end position, but he was only a four-star recruit and came in at 154th overall on ESPN’s 2018 recruiting board.

 Being a four-star recruit is by no means a disappointment.
 Still, Kyle Pitts was second to fellow 2021 NFL Draft prospect Brevin Jordan, who plays for the Miami Hurricanes.
 Before his collegiate career, evaluators chose Jordan over Pitts.
 In the 2021 NFL Draft, they’ll have a similar decision to make — only this time, Pitts will have the upper hand.

 Pitts saw playing time as a true freshman for Florida, catching three passes for 73 yards and a score.
 Right there, he showed a flash of his big-play ability, and in 2019, his sophomore season, he was unleashed in his entirety.
 His rise coinciding with an uptick in quarterback play, Pitts became a premier weapon in the SEC, logging 54 catches for 649 yards and five scores.

 Even before attaining his draft eligibility, Pitts had become a star on college football’s biggest stage, and his performance in 2020 showed that he’s far from finished.

 Kyle Pitts’ 2020 season